How to Stay Fit While Traveling

 1. Bring healthy and portable snacks.

 This is a must for me no matter where I go.
 You never know when you might need them!
-My favorites are Quest bars, plain almonds or cashews, apples or sugar-free apple sauce pouches, baby carrots, and Go Dough.
+My favorites are protein bars or powder, grass-fed jerkey, raw cashews, apples, carrots, and other easy to carry snacks.

 Bring snacks that are low in sugar, and high in fiber and/or protein.
 This will help keep you full and satisfied while you enjoy adventuring!

-2. Stick to lean meats and veggies at restaurants.
+2. Stick to protein and veggies at restaurants.

-While eating out, try to find lean meat options such as salmon, chicken, and shrimp.
-Pair them with non-starchy veggies like broccoli, leafy greens, and peppers.
+While eating out, try to find healthy protein foods such as wild salmon, chicken, and grass fed beef if you can find it.
+Pair them with some local and in season veggies and fruits if possible!

 3. Portion control.

-When you eat out, you are usually served monstrous portions.
-To avoid over-eating, find a friend and share a meal!
+When you eat out, you are usually served large portions.
+To avoid over-indulging, find a friend and share a meal or take some of it to-go!
 Another option is to order from the kids menu if possible.
 The portions are smaller, it saves you money, and you may even find healthier options.

 4. Don’t be afraid to be different.